Managed IT

 Blog Post

-Particularly in light of the COVID pandemic, many manufacturers are seeking to improve the way they interact with customers, correctly assessing customer experience as a key competitive differentiator.
+Despite this notion, many manufacturers are seeking to improve the way they interact with customers, making the customer journey, and subsequently the overall customer experience, a main priority.

 Manufacturers and Digital Transformation